ethpandaops/nodekey-tools/README.md

 **Note:** This is still a work in progress.
 Use at your own risk and only for testing purposes.

-A collection of tools for generating and managing Ethereum node keys, with a focus on DAS (Data Availability Sampling) column custody.
+A collection of tools for generating and managing Ethereum node keys (secp256k1), with a focus on DAS (Data Availability Sampling) column custody.

 ## Usage